vmware/vic-product/installer/docs/SUPPORT.md

 - Does the VIC appliance recieve configuration by DHCP?
 - What [stage of the Appliance Lifecycle](#appliance-lifecycle) is the VIC appliance in?
 - Attach the [VIC appliance support bundle](#appliance-support-bundle)

+OPTIONAL, but helpful:

 - IP address of VIC appliance:
 - Hostname of VIC appliance:
 - IP address of vCenter Server:
-- Hostname of vCenter Server:
+- Hostname of vCenter Server

+_Detailed Information_

+- What operation was being performed when the failure was noticed?
+- Provide information from the `Support Information` section of the appropriate [Appliance Lifecycle stage](#appliance-lifecycle)
+- Provide additional detail as necessary

 ### Appliance Support Bundle